andyvroberts/Design/DataModels/Insurance-Broker-UWR.md

 ## Insurance Broker view of Underwriting - CDM
-The conceptual data model acts as a concept map, describing how a Broker organistaion views and understands Underwriting in the context of its own counterparty relationships and high-level business processes.
+The conceptual data model acts as a concept map, describing how a Broker organisation views and understands Underwriting in the context of its own counterparty relationships and high-level business processes.

 This data model was created using Information Engineering (IE) notation and follows its conventions for relationships and phrases.
 <br/>